reactionalmusic/reactiona-tutorial-boogieknights/readme.md

 ![Alt text](MusicCrypt.png?raw=true "Title")

-This project serves as a showcase and tutorial on how to easily retrofit musical gameplay into an existing game.
-When making this project, more time was spent tweaking colors than making it musical.
+This project serves as a showcase and tutorial on how to easily create a compelling rhythm arcade game, where all actions take place on the beat.

 [Watch video](https://youtu.be/vlPF6UoaDwo)